 - How to Plan for Your Next Hiking Trip

 - Are there any free hiking apps that offer great features?

 - Can I use hiking apps offline, or do I need internet access?

 - Are there hiking apps specifically designed for certain regions or trails?

-- Best hiking GPS app: Gaia GPS (iOS / Android)
+- GPS app: Gaia GPS (iOS / Android)

-- Best app for 3D maps and peak identification: PeakVisor (iOS / Android)
+- For 3D maps and peak identification: PeakVisor (iOS / Android)

-- Best hiking app for finding new trails: Hiking Project (iOS / Android)
+- For finding new trails: Hiking Project (iOS / Android)

-- Best for National Park trails: National Park Service (NPS) App (iOS / Android)
+- For National Park trails: National Park Service (NPS) App (iOS / Android)

-- Best hiking app for long-distance backpacking: FarOut (Formerly Guthook Guides) (iOS / Android)
+- For long-distance backpacking: FarOut (Formerly Guthook Guides) (iOS / Android)